Compute the first four partial sums and find a formula for the nt... | Study Prep in Pearson+

 Multiple Choice

-Compute the first four partial sums and find a formula for the nth partial sum.
+Compute the first four partial sums and find a formula for the partial sum.

 A